opatiny/octanis-internship-workbook/vacrob/firmware/distanceModule/distance-module-fw-LN.md

 VL53L0X_SetDeviceAddress();
 ```

-## Trying to communicate through I2C with the distance sensor
+## Trying to communicate through I2C with the distance sensor (Epic fail)

 Test code is written inside of the `freertos.c` file, it the default task.

 Problem: The existing API for the VL53L has to be adapted to the STM32 at the level of the I2C communication (-> write adapted driver).

 We use HAL functions to communicate in I2C with the sensor.
 The first test that needs to be run is to check if the sensor is responding on the I2C bus.
-To do that, we used the `HAL_I2C_IsDeviceReady(&hi2c1, (uint16_t)(address<<1)`, 2, 2); function.
+To do that, we used the `HAL_I2C_IsDeviceReady(I2C_HandleTypeDef *hi2c, uint16_t DevAddress, uint32_t Trials, uint32_t Timeout);` function.

 ```c
 HAL_I2C_IsDeviceReady(&hi2c1, (uint16_t)(address<<1), 2, 2);
 ```

 The best way to see if the sensor is actually responding is to use the oscilloscope and to connect it on the I2C bus (-> the middle header on the board).
 Then, the I2C bus cn be decoded.
 In our case, we got `W:34 W:34`.
-This is the hexadecimal value for 52, which shows that the sensor is responding to the message sent by the microcontroller.
+This is the hexadecimal value for 52 52.
+The first 52 is sent by the MCU.
+THe second one it the acknowlegment sent by the distance sensor.
+This shows that everything is fine with the sensor from a hardware point of view -> it is soldered well.

 <img src="./distance-module-oscilloscope.jpg" alt="oscilloscope setup" width="40%" class="center">